-The MDN is populated in a header called “SAP_AS2_MDN” and you can customize the header value inside the exception sub process by modifying the header value.
+The MDN is populated in a exchange property called “SAP_AS2_MDN” and you can customize the exchange property value inside the exception sub process by modifying the exchange property value.

 Points to Note:

 - Incase if you choose Decrypt message/Verify Signature on AS2 Sender and the incoming message fails on these checks, a negative MDN will be sent to the Sender partner without further processing.
-Customization of the SAP_AS2_MDN header would not have any impact.
+Customization of the SAP_AS2_MDN exchange property would not have any impact.

-- If exception sub-process is used in the inbound integration flow with Best Effort QoS of AS2 Sender and you do not perform any customization of the header SAP_AS2_MDN, then the original MDN is sent to the Sender Partner.
+- If exception sub-process is used in the inbound integration flow with Best Effort QoS of AS2 Sender and you do not perform any customization of the exchange property SAP_AS2_MDN, then the original MDN is sent to the Sender Partner.

-- If you want to customize the MDN, it is the responsibility of the integration developer to make sure the value of the header SAP_AS2_MDN should not set to null or empty.
+- If you want to customize the MDN, it is the responsibility of the integration developer to make sure the value of the exchange property SAP_AS2_MDN should not set to null or empty.

-- If you are customizing the MDN header SAP_AS2_MDN, make sure that you do not delete the mandatory the MDN specific keys (g.: Disposition, Received-Content-MIC) from the generated MDN.
+- If you are customizing the MDN exchange property SAP_AS2_MDN, make sure that you do not delete the mandatory the MDN specific keys (g.: Disposition, Received-Content-MIC) from the generated MDN.